Red Canoe Credit Union

 ESSENTIAL MENTAL, PHYSICAL & ENVIRONMENTAL DEMANDS

 - Physical – Office mobility required.
 Approximately 20% standing, 70% sitting, 10% walking, as need demands.
-Possess sufficient manual dexterity to skillfully operate standard office equipment including a computer or typewriter keyboard, 10-key calculator, facsimile machine, photo copier and telephone.
+Possess sufficient manual dexterity to skillfully operate standard office equipment including a computer, typewriter, adding machine, facsimile machine, photocopier, and telephone.
 Other demands include talking, handling & reaching, seeing (corrected vision) and hearing in normal range.
-Specific vision abilities required by this position include close vision, distance vision, color vision, peripheral vision, and the ability to adjust focus.
 A telephone device to enhance hearing will be provided if needed.
-Occasional light lifting.
-The employee must occasionally lift and/or move up to 30 pounds.
-Periodic inter-branch or interdepartmental access may be required, including for distribution and access to various materials, equipment, meetings, etc. Storage and retrieval of materials, maximum reach required is 84 inches.
+Occasional light lifting: maximum lift requirement is 30 pounds.
+Periodic inter-department or interdepartmental access may be required, including for distribution and access to various materials, equipment, meetings, etc. Storage and retrieval of materials, maximum reach required is 84 inches.

 - Mental – Mental effort required involving considerable organization, planning and analytical efforts with superior communication.
-General demands include alertness, memory, observation, empathy, ingenuity, learning ability, problem solving; patience; initiative; objectivity, creativity, speaking ability, reading and writing ability, judgment, persuasiveness, concentration, flexibility, precision, and auditory discrimination.
+General demands include alertness, memory, observation, empathy, ingenuity, learning ability, problem solving; patience; initiative; memory; objectivity, creativity, speaking ability, reading, and writing ability, judgment, persuasiveness, concentration, flexibility, precision, and auditory discrimination.

-- Environmental – Minimal discomfort from heat, dust, air conditioning.
-The noise level is usually moderate, including external road noise.
-Transport within remote branch and/or main office/facility may be single or multilevel (as required) including a variety of stairways, elevators, etc. Exposure to computer and other electronic equipment.
-Lunch/break area exposed to microwave.
+- Environmental – Minimum discomfort from heat, dust, air conditioning, noise, including external road noise.
+Transport within remote department and/or main office/facility may be single or multilevel (as required) including a variety of stairways, elevators, etc. Exposure to computer and other electronic equipment.
+Lunch/break area exposed to microwave; and is in the basement at main office.
 Facility is 100% free of tobacco smoke.

-- Equipment – Essential equipment used includes, but may not be limited to telephone, personal computer, other on-line computer terminal(s), calculator, and office security systems.
-Non-essential equipment generally includes paper shredder, typewriter, photocopy machine, facsimile (fax) machine, etc.
+- Equipment – Essential equipment used includes, but may not be limited to telephone, personal computer, on-line terminal, calculator, and office security systems.
+Non-essential equipment generally includes paper shredder, photocopy machine, and facsimile machine.